cvincent1/data_bootcamp_final_project/README.md

 # Random Forest Regression Model

 I have gone with a A Random Forest Regression Model for my final test.
 Random Forest Regression Model's are ideal for testing multiple variables against wine quality because it combines the strengths of multiple decision trees to improve its accuracy and reduce overfitting.
 By averaging predictions from numerous trees, it will be able to capture non-linear relationships and interactions between the features in my dataset.
-Additionally, these models handle large numbers of variables effectively and reduces bias by using randomized splits, making it well-suited for complex datasets like my own.
+Additionally, these models handle large numbers of variables effectively and reduce bias by using randomized splits, making them well-suited for complex datasets like my own.

 The Random Forest Regression Model achieved strong performance, with a test MSE of 0.349, and a train MSE of 0.049, the lowest among all tested models.
 Hyperparameter tuning identified 150 estimators and a maximum depth of 30 as the optimal settings, improving the model’s ability to generalize.
 Interestingly, sulphates and density ranked as the most important features, followed by volatile acidity, while alcohol, previously dominant in Linear Regression and Decision Tree models, ranked much lower.
 This difference arises because Random Forests reduce overfitting by averaging predictions across multiple decision trees, where other variables with local importance may dilute splits based on alcohol.
 Additionally, sulfates and density may have stronger non-linear relationships with wine quality, which Random Forests are better at detecting compared to linear or single-tree models.